Supra-Labs/supra-dev-hub/Knowledge base/CLI_Setup.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

-## ISSUE SUMMARY: trouble for seeing MOVE.Toml file at local but only on Docker Container files.
+## ISSUE SUMMARY: trouble for seeing MOVE.Toml file at local but only on Docker Container files

 ### SOLUTION SUMMARY:
 Use the below command and give the path to your main folder where the project is and then check in the docker container if it's reflecting: